-The Bhagavad Gita explains karma-yoga in the second chapter.
-Yoga is "awareness in action".
-And of what are we aware ?
-By sure not of the body or a body exercise; we do not want to be aware of the transience but about the Reality.
+The Bhagavad Gita explains Karma Yoga in the third chapter.
+Yoga is “awareness in action”.
+And of what are we aware?
+For sure not of the body or a body exercise; we do not want to be aware of the transience but about the Reality.

-Conscious acting in daily life means: We act and at the same time we observe ourself how we act.
+Conscious acting in daily life means: We act and at the same time we watch ourselves act.

-We may say : we stand beside ourself and observe.
+We may say: we stand beside ourselves and observe.
 Hence a distance is created between us on one side and the acting body with the thinking mind on the other.

-For, we become our own coach in action and our own observer and advisor for emotions – our own psychotherapist. :-)
+Thus we become our own coach in action and our own observer and advisor in emotions – our own psychotherapist. :-)

-The same mind which was functioning unobserved and uncontrolled is now in the same time the observing and controlling instance !
+The same mind which was functioning unobserved and uncontrolled is now the observing and controlling authority at the same time!

 This is how the mind leads itself to liberation.

-The Gita has 18 chapters, 18 times the same; but each time from a different angle of view.
+The Gita has 18 chapters, 18 times the same; but each time from a different point of view.
 Similar to the 4 Gospels.

-Science knowledge and technically knowledge are continuously out of date.
+Scientific knowledge and technical knowledge are continuously out of date.
 But, there is also a knowledge that never gets obsolete.

 The yoga of knowledge deals with THE Knowledge – with the knowledge about the difference of the illusion and the Reality – about the difference of the body with the mind and the True Self.

-In the Bhagavad Gita, in the third chapter, this Knowledge about the True Self, of God (Atman), is revealed.
-For, to acquire the Knowledge again and again (in a different form) and to resolve questions and doubts a teacher (a Guru) is needed.
-This is one of the "main tasks" of a Guru (if he has any : transmit knowledge and answers to questions.
+In the Bhagavad Gita, in the second chapter, this Knowledge about the True Self, of God (Atman), is revealed.
+In order to acquire the Knowledge again and again (in a different form) and to resolve questions and doubts a teacher (a Guru) is needed.
+This is one of the "main tasks" of a Guru (if he has any : transmit knowledge and answers questions.
 A second "task" is to set an example.